tahmid-hasan/shopify-customer-scraper/README.md

 ## How to use it

-This is the commands you can use from command line for customer cli
+This is the commands you can use from command line for this APP

 `scs --version` | To get the app version.